josephaguthrie/rrgjag/README.md

 *This was the dogs first backpacking trip.* We have taken them backpacking several times since then and they love it as long as they are wearing their sweaters.

-## Kharri and Tootles hiking out from the same trip
+## Kharri and Tootles

 ![Kharri and Tootles Hiking out](Kharri_and_Tootles.jpg)

-*Kharri and Tootles hiking out from the same trip.*
+*Kharri and Tootles admiring the view on Auxier Ridge on the hike out.*

 ## Rufio and Tootles in their sweaters